top of page

 Be transparent about your material sourcing.
 Use reclaimed elements as focal points (e.g. table tops, ceiling beams).

-Hide speakers behind panels, embed controls in furniture, use voice or app automation that doesn’t require visible gadgets.
+Clients want homes that feel high-end yet effortless.
+Smart technology should blend seamlessly into the design.
+Hide speakers behind panels, embed controls in furniture, and use voice or app automation that doesn’t require visible gadgets.
+This approach ensures that the technology enhances the space without dominating it.

+The blend of minimalism and maximalism creates a balanced aesthetic.
+Clean lines serve as a stage for bold art, sculptural pieces, and expressive layers.
 Pair a pared-back sofa with a dramatic chandelier or large-scale artwork.
 Use neutrals as a foil for statement pieces.

+Lighting is no longer just functional; it’s a mood-maker.
+Multiple sources, such as downlights, wall sconces, and floor/table lamps, create nuance.
 Design a lighting plan from day one.
 Always include accent, task, and ambient lighting.
-Use dimmers and warm CCTs.
+Use dimmers and warm colour temperature lights to enhance the atmosphere.

 Comments